Configuring SinksΒΆ

 severity: [HIGH]

-The above example defines match conditions by both namespace and severity.
-When multiple conditions are present, all must be satisfied.
+When multiple match conditions are present, all must be satisfied.

 The following attributes can be included in a match block: